igece/ObjDiff/README.md

     /// Ignore properties named with any of the specified values.
 None set by default. public string[] IgnoredProperties { get; set; }

+    /// Don't dive into any property named with any of the specified values.
+None set by default. public string[] DontDiveProperties { get; set; }

     /// Maximum number of children levels to dive into.
 Default value is 10. public uint MaxDepth { get; set; }